History of the Jews in Alaska: 21st century

 In 2005, Congregation Sukkat Shalom in Juneau opened its first synagogue after years of meeting in members' homes.

 As of 2012, there are an estimated 6,000 Jews living in Alaska, most of whom reside in Anchorage, followed by Fairbanks, Juneau, and several smaller communities such as Sitka and Ketchikan.
 The Jewish community there often refers to itself as the "Frozen Chosen".
-There are presently two permanent rabbis in the state, both of whom are in Anchorage, Michael Oblath of Congregation Beth Sholom, and Yossi Greenberg of Chabad.
+There are presently two permanent rabbis in the state, both of whom are in Anchorage, Abram Goodstein of Congregation Beth Sholom, and Yossi Greenberg of Chabad.

 Anchorage mayor Ethan Berkowitz, who assumed office in July 2015, is the third Jew to serve in this position.
 Democrat Les Gara and Republican Jay Ramras are two other Jews prominent in state politics.

 In 2013, Chabad's Alaska outpost, headed by Yossi and Esty Greenberg, opened a new campus in Anchorage that serves Alaskan Jews as well as visitors.
 The state's only mikveh is also on the campus, built after the one at Elmendorf Air Force Base was demolished in 1999.
 In addition, the Chabad center houses a preschool and the Alaska Jewish Museum, which showcases the ways that Jews have made an impact in Alaska and explores Jewish history, culture, and the Holocaust.

 In 2016, Captain Michael Bram became the first Jewish chaplain at Joint Base Elmendorf–Richardson in 25 years.